Aileen Riggin: Personal life

 Her first husband was Dwight D. Young, a navy doctor whom she married in 1924.
-They had one daughter together called Yvonne May.
+They had one daughter together named Yvonne May.
 Young was killed in World War II.
 Following the death of her first husband, she later married Howard Soule, changing her name to Aileen Soule.
-She gained a stepdaughter called Patricia Soule Anderson and two stepsons, Bruce Soule and Wallace Soule.
+She gained a stepdaughter named Patricia Soule Anderson and two stepsons, Bruce Soule and Wallace Soule.
 At the time of her death, she also had three grandchildren and two great-grandsons.

 Aileen Soule moved to Hawaii in 1957 with her second husband, where they lived together for almost twenty-five years; she was widowed for the second time in 1981 and lived alone in Waikiki after her husband's death.

 In 1967 she was inducted into the International Swimming Hall of Fame in Fort Lauderdale, Florida.
 As a result of her fundraising and motivational presentations, she was selected to serve as Grande Dame of the Swimming Hall of Fame in 1988.
 She was a founder member of the Hawaii Senior Games Association, supporters of the Senior Olympics, and remained a board member into old age.

 Soule was one of the most sought after swimming celebrities in Hawaii and the USA.
-She was Team USA's flag bearer at the opening ceremony of the 1984 Los Angeles Olympics and she was invited to address Team USA at the 1996 Atlanta Olympics as a motivational speaker.
+As one of the surviving members of the United States team at the 1920 Antwerp Olympics, she was chosen to escort the Ceremonial Olympic Handover Flag, known as the Antwerp Flag at the opening ceremony of the 1984 Los Angeles Olympics and she was invited to address Team USA at the 1996 Atlanta Olympics as a motivational speaker.
 She continued to swim into old age and at the age of 85 she broke six world records in freestyle and backstroke sprints in the World Masters for her age group (85–89).
 Furthermore, by the end of 1996 she held eleven national records and five world records in the next age group (90–94).

 At the end of the 20th century, Riggin was the last surviving champion from the 1920 Olympic Games and she was celebrated as the nation's oldest living female Olympic gold medalist.